 How did they know that I was walking with it?

 These questions followed me home.
 I was barely able to walk.
 Even with my camera gone, I knew that sleep was a priority.
 I slowly limped back home.

-When I got home I was too tired to brush my teeth.
-I went straight to bed.
-Slowly pulling up my baby blue covers I remembered my camera again.
+When I got home, I went straight to bed.
+Slowly pulling up my blue covers, I remembered my camera again.
 I became filled with sad thoughts again.
-My camera was baby blue just like my bed sheet.
+My camera was blue, just like my bedsheet.

 I don't remember how long I slept for but it was more than 12 hours for sure.

-As I turned to my nightstand to see if my camera was ok, I realized it was gone.
+As I turned to my nightstand to get my camera, I realized it was gone.
 Choking back my tears, I got up.

 Usually, I would have gone outside to take pictures with my camera but since it was gone I had nothing else to do.

 I felt like I lost my place in the world.

 Why would anyone want to take my camera in the first place?

 While these questions whirled through my mind, I came up with a solid conclusion.